imcastro/Titanic-Survival/README.md

 Location to find both datasets "https://www.kaggle.com/c/titanic/data"

-Was a midterm project for CMP 464 which was an introduction to data analysis using Python.
+Was a midterm project for CMP 414 which was an introduction to Artificial Intelligence using Python.